boxcrittersmods/bcmc.ga/_projects/private-box.md

 # Outcomes
 The creation of this aided the development of [[Project: Critality]] and the client was used in the creation of [[Project:LearnToCode]].
-Other creations used with this is pumkin paradice by flines and Sponix, which is a pumpkin themed box critters private server and also clone critters by Eribetra .
+Other creations used with this is pumkin paradice by flines and Sponix, which is a pumpkin themed box critters private server and also clone critters by Eribetra.